-- Bread products: White bread, bagels, and muffins, cakes
+- Bread products: White bread, bagels, muffins, cakes

-- Sweet breakfast cereals: Corn flakes, rice crispies, sugary granola
+- Sugary cereals: Corn flakes, rice crisps, sugary granola

-- Sweet fruits: Melons, pineapples, apricots, sweetened dried fruit
+- Sweet fruits: Melons, pineapples, apricots, sweetened dried fruits

 - Starches: White potatoes